-Xinyu (Celia) Wei is a first-year student in the Learning Sciences and Human Development program at the School of Education at UC Berkeley.
+Xinyu (Celia) Wei is a second-year Master’s student in the Learning Sciences and Human Development program at the School of Education at UC Berkeley.
 As an international scholar from China, Xinyu desires to help students celebrate productive struggles, leverage everyday experiences, and develop intellectual and sociocritical thinking skills to tackle worldwide equity barriers within STEM education.
 Her mission guides her as an emergent researcher who works with classroom teachers and students to design and implement meaningful and culturally grounded mathematics and science curriculum at the K-8 school levels.

 Specializations and Interests

 Learning Sciences, Mathematics and Science Education, Classroom Teaching, Learning and Assessment